Pupil Premium 2022 -23

 How many pupils at Heltwate School are eligible for the Pupil Premium?

-Currently 97 children at Heltwate are eligible for the Pupil Premium – 50% of our pupils.
+Currently half the young people at Heltwate are eligible for the Pupil Premium – 50% of our pupils.

 These numbers do change throughout the year.
 The school includes disadvantaged post 16 students, but they do not appear in this number.